weien26/SC1015_FCMB_Group1/README.md

 ### Software and Tools
 - **ChatGPT**: Assisted with explanations on complex topics and provided debugging support for coding issues.
 - **scikit-learn Documentation**: Provided guidance on using various machine learning models.
 Documentation available at: [scikit-learn](https://scikit-learn.org/stable/user_guide.html).
 - **pandas Documentation**: Provided insight into the functions and usage of pandas for data manipulation.
-Documentation available at: [pandas](
+Documentation available at: [pandas](https://pandas.pydata.org/docs/).

+### Health Standards
+- **World Health Organization (WHO) BMI Categories**: Provides standard categories for BMI to classify underweight, normal weight, overweight, and obesity in adults.
+More information can be found at the [WHO website](https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight).